ZhangYipeng01/MCP/README.md

 # Guide to Using PMC for Polymer Property Prediction

 Welcome!
-This guide will help you use the Persistent Multi-cover (PMC) machine learning approach for predicting polymer properties.
-We'll walk you through obtaining the data, setting up your environment, and executing the code to generate PMC features from your dataset.
+This guide will help you use the Multi-cover persistence (MCP) machine learning approach for predicting polymer properties.
+We'll walk you through obtaining the data, setting up your environment, and executing the code to generate MCP features from your dataset.

 ## Data Availability